Path-yang/Path-yang/README.md

 ## 💼 Internship Project

 ### 🐔 [Kingleader Poultry Website](https://www.kingleaderpoultry.com/)
 Interned as a solo developer to design and launch a modern, responsive business website for a B2B poultry supplier in Myanmar.
-Features include an interactive home page, dynamic product listing, and a "contact us" form linked to the company's email  <br>
+Features include an interactive home page, dynamic CMS product listing, and a "contact us" form linked to the company's email
-Currently working on a machine learning project to detect chicken that are not laying eggs in the farm.

 ---